Comprehensive Neck and Spine Care Customized For Your Goals.

 We understand the need for expedient care.
 We also understand that each person has different objectives with their neck and spine care.
 Dr. Rodway and his hand selected team are ready to help you overcome your injury or condition and achieve your goals.

-About Dr. Ian Rodway
+About Dr. Rodway

-Ian P. Rodway, MD is qualified in all aspects of spinal surgery, with particular interests in degenerative conditions of the cervical and lumbar spine, and adult deformity.
+Ian P. Rodway, M.D. is qualified in all aspects of spinal surgery, with particular interests in degenerative conditions of the cervical and lumbar spine, and adult deformity.
 He also focuses on minimally invasive and motion sparing techniques, including disc replacement.

 As a native of Mason, Ohio, Dr. Rodway is a proud alum of William Mason High School.
 He received his undergraduate degree in chemistry from the University of Cincinnati, where he was a member of the rowing team.